YunoHost-Apps/peertube_ynh/doc/POST_INSTALL.md

 - Insecure TLS: `checked`
 - Search base: `ou=users,dc=yunohost,dc=org`

-All YunoHost users will be allowed to login as peertube user.
+All YunoHost users will be allowed to login as PeerTube user.